azat-co/practicalnode/chapter4/chapter4.md

     block content
       .main-content

-# Standalone Jade Usage
+# Standalone Pug Usage

 Template engines are not always used with Node.js (and frameworks like Express.js).
-Sometimes, we might just want to use Jade in a standalone manner.
-The use cases include generating an e-mail template, precompiling Jade before deployment, and debugging.
+Sometimes, we might just want to use Pug in a standalone manner.
+The use cases include generating an e-mail template, precompiling Pug before deployment, and debugging.
 In this section, we do the following:

-- Install a Jade module
+- Install a Pug module

-- Create our first Jade file
+- Create our first Pug file

-- Create a Node.js program that uses the Jade file
+- Create a Node.js program that uses the Pug file

-- Compare `jade.compile`, `jade.render`, and `jade.renderFile`
+- Compare `pug.compile`, `pug.render`, and `pug.renderFile`

-To add a `jade` dependency to your project, or if you&#39;re starting from scratch from an empty project folder, do the following:
+To add a `pug` dependency to your project, or if you&#39;re starting from scratch from an empty project folder, do the following:

 - Create an empty `node_modules` folder with `$ mkdir node_modules`

-- Install and add `jade` to `package.json` with `$ npm install jade –save`.
+- Install and add `pug` to `package.json` with `$ npm install pug –save`.
 See the results in Figure 4-1.

 ![alt](media/image1.png)

-***Figure 4-1.** Installing Jade*
+***Figure 4-1.** Installing Pug*

 Let&#39;s say we have some Node.js script that sends e-mail and we need to use a template to generate HTML dynamically for e-mail.
-This is how it might look (file `jade-example.jade`):
+This is how it might look (file `pug-example.pug`):

     .header
       h1= title